Gerry Anderson: Supermarionation

 One of Anderson's most successful ventures was inaugurated during the production of Supercar.
-The establishment of AP Films (Merchandising) Ltd, a separate company set up to handle the licensing of merchandising rights for APF properties, was headed by Keith Shackleton (not the wildlife artist and TV presenter of the same name), a longtime friend of Anderson's from their National Service days.
+The establishment of AP Films (Merchandising) Ltd, a separate company set up to handle the licensing of merchandising rights for APF properties, was headed by Keith Shackleton, a long-time friend of Anderson's from their National Service days.

 The next series by APF was the futuristic space adventure Fireball XL5 (1962).
 At the time it was the company's biggest success, garnering the honour of being the only Anderson series sold to an American TV network, NBC.
-Around this time, Anderson also saw his Supermarionation style attract imitators—most notably Space Patrol (US title: Planet Patrol) which used similar techniques and was made by several former employees and associates of Anderson, including Arthur Provis and Roberta Leigh.
+Around this time, Anderson also saw his Supermarionation style attract imitators—most notably Space Patrol which used similar techniques and was made by several former employees and associates of Anderson, including Arthur Provis and Roberta Leigh.

 After the completion of Fireball XL5, Lew Grade offered to buy AP Films.
 Although Anderson was initially reluctant, the deal eventually went ahead, with Grade becoming the managing director, and the Andersons, Hill, and Read becoming directors of the company.

-Shortly after the buy-out, APF began production on a new marionette series, Stingray (1964), the first Supermarionation-based British TV series to be filmed in colour.
+Shortly after the buyout, APF began production on a new marionette series, Stingray (1964), the first British TV series to be filmed entirely in colour.
 For the new production APF moved to new studios in Slough.
 The new and bigger facilities allowed them to make major improvements in special effects, notably in the underwater sequences, as well as advances in marionette technology, with the use of a variety of interchangeable heads for each character to convey different expressions.